tsipkens/bidias/README.md

 as the CPMA or APM).
 The primary function within the larger program is to generate a matrix `A` that acts as the forward model.
-This package references an imported submodule, `UBC-tfer-PMA`, which contains the package `+tfer_PMA.m` that is used in evaluating the transfer function of the particle mass analyzers and some standard reference functions used in `tfer_DMA.m`
+This package references an imported submodule, `UBC-tfer-PMA`, which contains the package `+tfer_PMA.m` from [Sipkens et al. (Submitted)][2].
+This package is used in evaluating the transfer function of the particle mass analyzers and some standard reference functions used in `tfer_DMA.m`

 ###### +tools